ffund/intro-ml-tss21/slides/3-gradient-descent.md

 ::: notes

 To update $\mathbf{w}$, must compute $n$ loss functions and gradients - each iteration is $O(nd)$.
-We need multiple iterations, but as long as we need fewer than $n$ iterations, it's more efficient than the previous approach.
+We need multiple iterations, but in many cases it's more efficient than the previous approach.

 However, if $n$ is large, it may still be expensive!